hrishioa/rakis/README.md

 * **Browser-first**
   - Rakis is a celebration of the browser as a platform.
 We hope that this has a democratizing effect due to the ease of entry.
 [WebGPU](https://www.w3.org/TR/webgpu/) today remains one of our best hope for running AI models in any platform, and client systems (like the device you're reading this on) have a lot less variability in compute than servers.

+* **Permissionless**
+  - Anyone can be a part of the Rakis network.
+Anyone with a browser can send inference requests and participate in consensus, and anyone with a WebGPU-enabled browser (that tends to be Chrome for now) can process inferences and generate tokens.

 * **Embedding-based consensus**
   - Rakis implements a novel embedding based consensus mechanism (with some paths to others) that aims to get to verifiable inference before ZKML or TPMs.
 Embedding clusters are used to separate valid results from invalid ones.